New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: Introduction

-In \cite{D06}, the rigid rotation of nonvacuum stationary spacetimes sourced by a cylindrical anisotropic fluid have been considered.
-In \cite{CS20}, this study has been extended to the nonrigid rotation case, while the rigid case analyzis proposed in \cite{D06} has been supplemented, with a focuss on its Weyl tensor gravito-electromagnetic properties.
+In \cite{D06}, the rigid rotation of nonvacuum stationary spacetimes sourced by a cylindrical anisotropic fluid has been considered.
+In \cite{CS20}, this study has been extended to the nonrigid rotation case, while the rigid case analysis proposed in \cite{D06} has been supplemented, with a focuss on its Weyl tensor gravitoelectromagnetic properties.
 Now, as an existence proof for solutions to constraint equations appearing in this study, an example of particular rigidly rotating metric has been incidentally proposed there.
 However, it is easy to check that this solution is trivial.
-A further analyzis yields a constraint on the $h(r)$ basic building function forcing it to be constant and this solution to be therefore both flat and static, i.e., Minkowski, see the Appendix in \cite{CS20}.
-Note however that the other results displayed in \cite{CS20} are not precluded by this observation.
-In the present work, an improved solution to the field equations for the same physically consistent fluid equation of state is exhibited and studied.
-This new solution is exact and is here thoroughly examined while a number of its physically meaningful features are analyzed.
-Actually, it can be viewed as representing a cylindrically symmetric astrophysical object rigidly rotating around its symmetry axis and issuing jets in this direction.
+A further analysis yields a constraint on the $h(r)$ basic building function forcing it to be constant, and this solution to be therefore both flat and static, i.e., Minkowski: see the Appendix in \cite{CS20}.
+Note, however, that the other results displayed in \cite{CS20} are not precluded by this observation.
+In the present work, an improved solution to the field equations for the same fluid equation of state is exhibited and studied.
+This new solution is exact and is thoroughly examined here while a number of its mathematical and physical features are analyzed.

+The equation of state studied here is a generalization of that considered in \cite{D06} and the same as one of those analyzed in \cite{CS20}.
+To the author's knowledge, these works together with the one displayed in the present paper constitute the first attempt to introduce anisotropy into rigidly rotating stationary cylindrical spacetimes.
+Even though the equation of state proposed here is rather simple, as it is generally the case when one starts a new path exploration, it might anyhow prove possibly useful as an approximation to improve our cosmological and astrophysical bestiary knowledge.
+A couple of such proposals are displayed in this paper.
+In any case, this exact solution to a new physical setup will certainly allow us to increase our understanding of cylindrically symmetric fluids in GR.

-The paper is organized as follows: in Section \ref{ci}, the stationary cylindrically symmetric line element which will be used for the present purpose is set up .
-In Section \ref{rrme}, the new exact solution is constructed, from the field equations pertaining to the problem, through its regularity and junction conditions, up to its final form.
-Important physical properties pertaining to this solution are analyzed in Section \ref{physprop}.
-The conclusions are displayed in Section \ref{concl}.
+The paper is organized as follows: In Sec. \ref{ci}, the stationary cylindrically symmetric line element which will be used for the present purpose is set up.
+In Sec. \ref{rrme}, the new exact solution is constructed from the field equations pertaining to the problem, through its regularity and junction conditions, up to its final form.
+Important mathematical and physical properties pertaining to this solution are analyzed in Sec. \ref{physprop} where, in particular, two different classes of solutions are disclosed.
+The conclusions are displayed in Sec. \ref{concl}.